Questions? Call0808 196 1942orMessage us

 • Two-week wait – you can take a pregnancy test two weeks after transfer to find out your results

-Together all the steps involved in IVF are called a cycle.
-On paper, a single cycle takes six to eight weeks with two weeks of more intensive treatment, but in reality, many factors can affect the timeline of your cycle.
+Together, all the steps involved in IVF are referred to as a cycle.
+So, how long does IVF take?
+On paper, a single IVF cycle typically lasts six to eight weeks, with around two weeks of more intensive treatment.
+However, the actual IVF timeline can vary depending on individual circumstances, including how your body responds to medication and the specifics of your treatment plan.

 TBC